anderslanglands/light_comparison/README.md

 - RIS uses a very different mapping of `intensity` to emitted luminance

 ###  `rect-light-plane.usda`
-A rect light of intensity 10, 1 unit above and directly facing an 0.18-grey plane with the camera facing perpendicular to the plane.
+A rect light of intensity 10, 1 unit above and directly facing a 100% diffuse reflective plane with the camera facing perpendicular to the plane.

 ![Rect light contact sheet](rect-light.jpg)